architeacher/colorize/README.md

 ### Git Hooks

-In order to set up tests running on each commit do following steps:
+In order to set up tests running on each commit do the following steps:

 ```bash
 ln -sf ../../assets/git/hooks/pre-commit.sh .git/hooks/pre-commit && \